Abdulk084/QuantitativeTox/README.md

 # QuantitativeTox: Quantitative toxicity prediction via multi-task deep learning meta ensembling approaches

-## Abdul Karim, Vahid Riahi, Avinash Mishra, Abdollah Dehzangi, MAHakim Newton,Thomas Balle and Abdul Sattar
+## Abdul Karim, Vahid Riahi, Avinash Mishra, MAHakim Newton, Abdollah Dehzangi, Thomas Balle and Abdul Sattar
 ### This is complementary code for running the models in the paper.
 Included are the trained models and the code to load and run inference.